oplaner4/spotGame/webApp/README.md

 2) Replace `Require local` with `Require all granted`.
 3) Replace `Allow from localhost ::1 127.0.0.1` with `Allow from all`.
 Save changes.
 4) Restart all WampServer services.
 5) You may need to turn off your Firewall service or change Firewall service settings.
+6) Note: You have to create a database user account with access from any computer.
+7) Change `./databases/access/connection.php` file.